yogyogi/ASP.NET-Core-Unit-Testing-with-xUnit/README.md

 # ASP.NET Core Unit Testing with xUnit

-I perform Unit Testing for my ASP.NET core app with xUnit frameowrk.
+I perform Unit Testing for my ASP.NET core app with xUnit framework.
 These are divided into 6 topics:

 1. Unit Testing with xUnit in ASP.NET Core
 2. Moq and xUnit for Unit Testing Controllers in ASP.NET Core